historic-trails/website/docs/sites/san-miguel-del-vado.md

 ## San Miguel del Vado as trading common
 Merchants would stop here and repackage or combine their goods and reduce their loads to avoid taxes and fees once they reached Santa Fe.
 Some French and American merchants would conduct their business in the San Miguel commons; bypass Santa Fe completely on their way to Chihuahua to avoid Spanish and Mexican duties[^NRHP8].
 This of course, was not a welcome practice to the Spanish and later Mexican government, but they had little power to persuade traders to do their taxes.
-Spanish presidio government stationed troops in San Miguel to stop smuggling and tax evasion by merchants on the Santa Fe Trail.[^NRHP8][^source2]
+Spanish presidio government stationed troops in San Miguel to stop smuggling and tax evasion by merchants on the Santa Fe Trail.[^NRHP8-1][^LOAsource2]
+[^NRHP8-1]: National Register of Historic Places, section 8 page 2 paragraph 3
+[^LOAsource2]: Legends of America, San Miguel del Vado, New Mexico page 1, paragraph 10

 {% include figure.html class="img-right" width="33%" caption="1975 Pecos Valley Project Plan.
 Source: Library of Congress" src="images/san-miguel-del-vado-historic-district.JPG" %}